-The following are a few curated materials that were provided as starting points to guide the day's reflection.
+The following are a few curated materials we have collected as starting points to guide your own reflections on Juneteenth:

 On the history of Juneteenth: